 - Dilute a small quantity of cleaning fluid to the manufacturer’s recommended strength for ‘heavy duty’ or ‘badly soiled’ (i.e. strong).
 With this concentrated solution, wash all badly fouled areas of the aircraft including brakes and wheels, oleos, exhaust trails, oil streaks and deposits around static wicks.

 Most people use a sponge to apply the liquid.
 Purpose-made soft bristle brushes designed for washing cars are readily available and lend themselves to aircraft washing.
-A recommended alternative is to spray this strong solution on to these areas with a pressurised sprayer.
-These are easily found in hardware stores in the gardening section.
+A recommended alternative is to apply the cleaning product using a pump-up foam applicator.

-NOTE: Implements (Sponges, brushes, etc) used on these badly fouled areas should not be used on the rest of the airframe.
-Use another set for general airframe cleaning.
+Implements (sponges, brushes, etc) used on these badly fouled areas should not be reused on the rest of the airframe.
 There is abrasive and potentially damaging material on these areas that you do not want transferred to the rest of the airframe.

 - Lightly rinse the entire airframe using a fine spray from the hose, and if required finish off with a chamois.

-In closing, consider that many aircraft manuals are sadly deficient in instructions for successfully washing an aircraft without causing damage to it.
-Likewise, do not assume that engineers or aircraft cleaning contractors have had sufficient, if any training in this area of aircraft maintenance.
+In closing, many aircraft manuals are sadly deficient in instructions on how to clean an aircraft without causing damage to it.
+Likewise, aircraft engineers and aircraft cleaning contractors are often undertrained in this area of aircraft maintenance.

 The information contained herein is subject to copyright.
-This document, in whole or in part, may not be used, reproduced, stored in a retrieval system in any form, nor transmitted by any means without the express written permission of the owner.
+This web page, in whole or in part, may not be used, reproduced, stored in a retrieval system in any form, nor transmitted by any means without the express written permission of the owner.

 The operations suggested in this guideline are not airframe specific.
 These guidelines must be read in conjunction with the relevant operations and/or maintenance manual for the airframe being cleaned.
 If any inconsistencies between these guidelines and the airframe manufacturers documentation are found, the airframe manufacturers recommendations must always take precedence.